 - Before placing the pads, make sure to check the units in the upper left corner of the window.
 To change the dimensions, go to View > Toggle units.

-- We can place the pads by clicking on the pad icon in the toolbar (alternatively Place > Pad).
+- You can place the pads by clicking on the pad icon in the toolbar (alternatively, Place > Pad).

 - Place the pad at the middle of the window temporarily, then right-click > Properties, and give the required shape and dimensions (x/y).
 A plated through-hole pad will be created by default and the hole will be automatically removed when a single-layer pad template is selected.

-- The paste array option in the top menu will be used to multiply the newly created pad into an array.
+- The paste array option in the top menu can be used to multiply the newly created pad into an array.
 In the new window, give the number of pads and the X-Y spacings needed.

 - The pads are copied and pasted to form the array on the other side.
 After copying each pad, the properties should be changed as per the datasheet.
 After placing all the pads, the origin is set from Edit > Set reference.